‘Days Of Our Lives’ Spoilers: Sonny & Will Are Blackmailed, Chloe & Lucas Fizzle Out

 As many viewers will remember the former spouses are keeping a huge secret after Sonny accidentally killed Leo Stark (Greg Rikaart) and the pair dumped the body and covered up the death.
 However, someone knows what they did, and it looks like that person will make themselves known and also look to gain something from the information they have.

 That’s right, Sonny and Will are being blackmailed this week, and they are going to have to pay up or pay the price for their actions, which could lead them both to prison.
-It remains to be seen what they’ll have to do, but it should be interest to watch them scramble to figure out the situation.
+It remains to be seen what they’ll have to do, but it should be interesting to watch them scramble to figure out the situation.

 Meanwhile, Days of our Lives fans will also see Steve Johnson (Stephen Nichols) overhear a conversation between his wife, Kayla Brady (Mary Beth Evans) and Jennifer Horton (Melissa Reeves).
 Perhaps Steve will only overhear the fact that Jennifer is now engaged to Eric.